 THE INTERTIDAL RELOCATION MAP

-My love of string maps grew from watching crime-based movies and TV shows in my childhood.
-I was fascinated by the pure display of information proving too large for a sheet of paper.
-Upon deciding to recapture my desired locations I finally had a reason to craft my own.
-My current eight-foot string map tracks all return visits to twenty locations and now I cannot imagine Intertidal without it.
+My love of string maps grew from watching crime movies and TV shows in my childhood.
+I was fascinated by how the pure display of information proved too large for a sheet of paper.
+Upon deciding to recapture my desired locations, I finally had a reason to craft my own.
+My current 8”x4” string map tracks all my return visits to twenty locations, and now I cannot imagine the Intertidal Project without it.

 NEVER SAW IT COMING

-My initial string map was intended to locate majestic sites captured with my iPhone during the first visit to Sea Ranch.
-Since I couldn’t find the way back to them from memory alone, photos embedded with GPS coordinates became priceless.
-The map grew while I tirelessly tracked every single picture back to its origin with GPS breadcrumbs.
+My initial string map was intended to locate majestic sites captured with my iPhone during my first visit to Sea Ranch.
+Since I couldn’t find the way back to these locations from memory alone, photos embedded with GPS coordinates became priceless.
+The map grew while I tirelessly tracked each picture back to its origin with these GPS breadcrumbs.
 There was no way to foresee the magnitude of the undertaking ahead.

 “X” MARKS THE SPOT

-Employing my iPhone string map results I stalked the cliff edges I’d been drawn to originally.
-Unwittingly the compositions were reverential of Japanese wood block prints that distilled the infinite dance between water and rocks down to defined shapes of color.
-Choosing only 21 target locations from thousands of images wasn’t an easy task but it launched my deep connection to the rock centerpieces I would come to know so well.
+Using my iPhone string map results, I stalked the cliff edges I’d been drawn to originally.
+Unwittingly, the compositions were reminiscent of Japanese wood-block prints that distilled the infinite dance between water and rocks down to defined shapes of color.
+Choosing only twenty-one target locations from thousands of images wasn’t an easy task, but it launched my deep connection to the rock centerpieces I would come to know so well.

 HARDER THAN IT LOOKS

-Originally, I thought GPS coordinates would do the trick but that only got me within feet of the target.
-Creating more structure for the Relocation Attempts was essential if I wanted to succeed.
-Thus, I would need to photograph my feet in place and repeat that stance exactly.
-I also crafted small albums with the origin target photo overlaid with a grid to mirror the camera viewfinder.
-I began visiting each location analyzing the results like a criminologist.
+Originally, I thought GPS coordinates would do the trick, but they only got me within feet of the target.
+Creating more structure for the Return Location Attempts was essential if I wanted to succeed.
+I thus decided to photograph my feet in one place and repeat that stance exactly.
+I also crafted small albums with the original target photo overlaid with a grid to mirror the camera’s viewfinder.
+I began visiting each location and analyzing the results like a criminologist.

 THE RELOCATION ENDGAME

-Answering the question, “How can I see all of the tidal levels at once?”, was neither an easy nor quick undertaking.
-While faithfully shooting my desired locations for years I meticulously noted results in a massive spreadsheet.
-The most important lesson learned was that the entire process was an exercise in futility and yet too compelling to abandon.
+Answering the question “How can I see all the tidal levels at once?” was neither an easy nor quick undertaking.
+The most important lesson I learned was that the entire process was an exercise in futility, yet it remained too compelling to abandon.
 Exact matches would take a lifetime to master.
-Ultimately, it took years to begin the first Tidal Block picture and 40 visits to Wild Moor Point to capture enough frames to construct it.
-One down, only twenty to go…
+Ultimately, it took years to begin the first TIDAL BLOCK picture and forty visits to Wild Moor Point to capture enough frames to construct it.
+One down, only twenty to go . . .